cmpe/2300-public/docs/notes/Notes09_Collections/README.md

 foreach (int i in skeys)
   WriteLine("Key : " + i + ", Value : " + dic[i].ToString());

-// Or use the Keys collection as enumerable, we can't Sort() in this version foreach (int i in dic.Keys)
-  WriteLine("Key : " + i + ", Value : " + dic[i].ToString());
+// Or use the Keys collection as enumerable, we can't Sort() in this version, but OrderBy foreach (int i in dic.Keys.OrderBy( k => k )) WriteLine("Key : " + i + ", Value : " + dic[i].ToString());

 // Key : 0, Value : 16